Tag

 What is a normal CPU usage?

-Before you jump right in and start trying to fix the problem, it’s important to learn whether the CPU usage you’re currently experiencing is abnormal in the first place.
+Before you jump right in and start trying to fix the problem, it’s important to whether the CPU usage you’re currently experiencing is abnormal in the first place.

 Remember that depending on your processor, it could be that your computer is just utilizing the resources available to it in an efficient manner under heavy workloads.
 High-end CPUs are able to handle all manner of multitasking, but budget processors may not be able to run multiple resource-heavy programs at once.